garrandall/popular-music-data/tracks/hard-times-for-lovers-judy-collins.md

 These are hard times for lovers
 Everyone wants to be free
 Ain't these hard times for lovers
-Everyone singing, i gotta be me
+Everyone singing, I gotta be me
 Without you

 Now, honey, i'm supposed to tell you